 In terms of social systems theory, when the economy differentiates as a function system, aristocratic privilege is lost.
 Moreover, the aristocrats cannot even process as information what is happening around them.
 They have no way of making sense of it.
 All they have left is nostalgia (much like the average Trump supporter).
 Praying to God and complaining about the loose morals and vulgarity of business people doesn’t do any good.

 Gayev states that their rich Countess aunt is unlikely to loan them money because Liubov married a solicitor rather than a nobleman, and he associates this marriage with loose or declining morals.
+Having a profession is frowned upon and given a moral interpretation.
 In the following, Varia, who is Liubov’s 24-year-old adopted daughter, turns to divine help, and Gayev talks about morality.

 VARIA [weeping]: If only God would help us.